-Low tire pressure warning light Possible cause Customer action required Flashing warning light Spare tire in use Repair the damaged road wheel/tire and reinstall it on the vehicle to restore system functionality.
-For a description on how the system functions, refer to When your temporary spare tire is installed in this section.
-TPMS malfunction If the tires are properly inflated and the spare tire is not in use but the light remains on, contact your authorized dealer as soon as possible.
+Low tire Possible cause Customer action required

+pressure

+warning light

+Flashing Spare tire in use Repair the damaged road wheel

+warning light and tire assembly and reinstall it

+on the vehicle to restore system

+function.
+For a description on how

+the system functions, see When

+Your Temporary Spare Tire is

+Installed in this section.

+TPMS If the tires are properly inflated

+malfunction and the spare tire is not in use but

+the light remains on, contact your

+authorized dealer as soon as

+possible.